Cryptophilus: Description

-The larvae are long, hairy and have a granulate or tuberculate dorsum.
-They can be mistaken for larvae of Monotoma (Monotomidae) or Epuraea (Nitidulidae), which occur in similar habitats.
+Cryptophilus larvae are long, hairy and have grains or knobs on the back.
+They can be mistaken for larvae of the Monotomidae genus Monotoma or the Nitidulidae (sap beetle) genus Epuraea (both Cucujoidea, like the Erotylidae), which occur in similar habitats.
 Cryptophilus larvae can be recognised by their mandibles, which lack a sub-apical accessory tooth and have a large, subtriangular prostheca.

 Ecology

+Adults and larvae are mycophages that feed on mould.
 Cryptophilus occur in decaying plant matter (e.g. leaf litter, wood debris, compost heaps, grass cuttings, straw) and also in stored food products (e.g. cereals, beans, flour, dried fruit, nuts).
-Adults and larvae are mycophages that feed on mould.